octobercms/docs/1.x/database/traits.md

 }
 ```

 > **Note:** Encrypted attributes will be serialized and unserialized as a part of the encryption / decryption process.
-Do not make an attribute that is `encryptable` also [`jsonable`](model#standard-properties) at the same time as the `jsonable` process will attempt to decode a value that has already been unserialized by the encryptor.
+Do not make an attribute that is `encryptable` also [`jsonable`](model#supported-properties) at the same time as the `jsonable` process will attempt to decode a value that has already been unserialized by the encryptor.

-<a name="sluggable"></a>
 ## Sluggable

 Slugs are meaningful codes that are commonly used in page URLs.
 To automatically generate a unique slug for your model, apply the `October\Rain\Database\Traits\Sluggable` trait and declare a `$slugs` property.